-Arabic French German Ancient Greek Italian
+Arabic French German Ancient Greek Italian Japanese Latin

-Japanese Latin Ojibwe Spanish
+Ojibwe Spanish

 Note: Courses in all languages listed above that may be used to satisfy language option requirements include: xx-100, xx-101, xx-102, xx-200, xx-201, xx-202. xx-300, xx-301.
 All French Studies courses count as language option requirements.
-08-110 and 08-111 (formerly 07-110 and 07-111) also count as language option requirements.
+07-110 and 07-111 also count as language option requirements.
 All other courses in any language listed above count only as Arts options.